 Medical scientists in clinical measurement laboratories form another vital link in the chain of medical services by assessing the physiological functioning of the cardiovascular, nervous and respiratory systems.
 Results of these clinical measurements are used in accurate diagnosis and management of diseases such as atherosclerosis, epilepsy and asthma.

 Medical scientists are seen as an integral part of the total healthcare team within hospitals, liaising with other health professionals and patients.
 They also form the key elements of research teams examining the efficacy of new treatments or developing new medicines and health care products.

 A common first session program includes units in chemistry, anatomy and physiology, statistics and microbiology.
 According to specialities, students will then diverge into subjects relevant to their areas of interest.

-There is potential for movement between specialities within the first year, providing flexibility for students.
+There is potential for movement between specialties within the first year, providing flexibility for students.
 Academic Advisors will be available at all times to provide guidance on subject choices.
-There is also potential for transfer from the Bachelor of Medical Science into the Bachelor of Biotechnology (Medical) and the Bachelor of Pharmacy at different stages during the course (based on grade point average (GPA)), and the opportunity to take double degrees.
-You can also graduate with a second degree in Biotechnology (Medical) by studying a further eight subjects after graduating with your Medical Science degree.
+There is also potential for transfer from the Bachelor of Medical Science into the Bachelor of Pharmacy during the course (based on grade point average (GPA)).

 This course includes practical experience through workplace learning.